zeldin/Mega99/README.md

 | 11   | 8   | Ground   |

+### TIPI

+The hardware TIPI connection has the same pinout as on MEGA65, using PMOD connector JC.

 # Ideas for future enhancements

 * Load and save to real tapes might be possible using a 1531 datasette